Quantum-Informed Machine Learning for Predicting Spatiotemporal Chaos with Practical Quantum Advantage: MATERIALS AND METHODS

-We develop a quantum-informed learning component in which a QCBM is used to directly learn invariant statistical properties from high-dimensional physical observations.
-The QCBM defines a parameterised quantum state $\ket{\psi_\theta}$ on an $n$-qubit register, which serves as a generative model over a discretised spatial domain.
+We develop a quantum-informed learning component in which a quantum generator is used to directly learn invariant statistical properties from high-dimensional physical observations.
+The schematic illustration of the Q-Prior generation is shown in Fig.~\ref{fig:circuit}. \R{The generator defines a parameterized quantum state $\ket{\psi_\theta}$ on an $n$-qubit register, which serves as a generative model over a discretised spatial domain.
 It does not encode a specific state (e.g., a velocity field) into the circuit.
-Instead, by observing many snapshots of the system, it learns to reproduce their underlying invariant probability distribution.
+Instead, by observing many snapshots of the system, it learns to reproduce its underlying invariant probability distribution.
 Specifically, each computational basis state $x \in {\{0,1\}}^n$ here is mapped bijectively to a spatial coordinate in the simulation grid.
-The corresponding amplitude $\langle x | \psi_\theta \rangle$ is optimised so that its squared magnitude approximates the normalised velocity magnitude at that point.
-Although the circuit does not encode classical inputs directly via amplitude encoding, it constructs a quantum state whose Born distribution approximates the invariant measure Q-prior of the system.
+The corresponding amplitude $\langle x | \psi_\theta \rangle$ is optimized so that its squared magnitude approximates the normalized velocity magnitude at that point.
+Although the circuit does not encode classical inputs directly via amplitude encoding, it constructs a quantum state whose Born distribution approximates the invariant measure Q-Prior of the system.
 The resulting Born distribution is given by:

-where $U(\theta)$ is a parameterised unitary circuit composed of L layers, each consisting of single-qubit rotations and entangling operations.
+where $U(\theta)$ is a parameterized unitary circuit composed of L layers, each consisting of single-qubit rotations and entangling operations.
 Each computational basis state represents a discrete spatial point, and the quantum amplitudes are trained to reflect the empirical distribution of local velocity magnitudes.
-This provides a compact, data-driven mapping from physical observables into the Hilbert space, where complex correlations can be more effectively represented.
-Further details can be found in S1.3 and other sections in the Supplementary Information.
+This provides a compact, data-driven mapping from physical observables into the Hilbert space.
+The exponential size of this space, combined with the use of entangling gates, provides a natural mechanism to encode the complex, non-local correlations inherent in chaotic systems.
+This feature provides a quantum advantage rooted in the ability of quantum systems to represent high-dimensional classical data with exponential efficiency~\cite{huang2025vast}.
+This enables it to learn the required statistical properties using exponentially fewer parameters than would be required by a classical model~\cite{wang2025parameter}.
+Furthermore, by leveraging the vast Hilbert space and entanglement, the quantum circuit can capture the complex, non-local correlations inherent in such systems efficiently~\cite{huang2022quantum}.
+Further details can be found in section~\ref{sec:advantage} and Supplementary S1.}